 The title of the chapter is, Able to Fly: Temporality, Visibility & the Disabled Airline Passenger, in Handbook of Anthropology in Business, 2016

 The Centre for Excellence in Universal Design in Ireland has a great toolkit on improving tourism business by applying the principles of universal design.
 The video below shows four case studies that reduced their complaints and increased their sales by following the advice in the toolkit.
 You can see more on the toolkit pageof the CEUD website.
-There is also an Irish Standard, I.S.373 “Universal Design for Customer Engagement in Tourism Services” available from SAI Global.
-There does not seem to be an Australian equivalent.
+There is also an Irish Standard, I.S.373:2013 “Universal Design for Customer Engagement in Tourism Services” available from SAI Global.

 Tree Tops Crazy Rider offers fun for all ages and abilities.
 The video link shows people having fun.
 The ride, which is located on the Central Coast, is accessible inasmuch as it can be in a natural environment.
 The information below the video link provides details on how people with disability can participate.
 The main website provides the general details including costs and opening times.
 Go to the location section and choose Central Coast.
 Scroll down for the information about the accessible ride which is only available at this location.